derek-zhou/liv/README.md

 ```
 export SECRET_KEY_BASE=YOUR_SECRET_KEY_BASE
-export GUARDIAN_KEY=YOUR_GUARDIAN_KEY
 export PORT=4001
 export MAIL_HOST=YOUR_MAIL_SERVER
 _build/prod/rel/liv/bin/liv start
 ```

-The `SECRET_KEY_BASE` and `GUARDIAN_KEY` are two random string you should generate yourself once, and keep them secret.
+The `SECRET_KEY_BASE` is a random string you should generate yourself once, and keep them secret.
 Each user must pick a different port.

 The entry point of is at: `https://YOUR_MAIL_SERVER/YOUR_USER_NAME`.
 Your reverse proxy needs to provide 2 proxy paths for each instance, one for regular route and one for websocket, as in the following Nginx example: